 Talking of family, the majority of all my recipes here are perfectly suitable for adjusting the quantities and timings to suit the number catered for.

 How do I know?
-Well, when I’m trialling my recipes, like this cajun spiced chicken or practicing my photography, I normally “double up” my cooking of the particular dish anyway, just in case something should go wrong (perish the thought 😉 ).
+Well, when I’m trialling my recipes, I normally “double up” my cooking of the particular dish anyway, just in case something should go wrong (perish the thought 😉 ).

 - A drizzle of olive oil

 - 2 boneless skinless chicken breasts about 150g each

 - 1 pomegranate

 - Using a pestle and mortar, grind all the spices together to form a fine powder.

 - Lightly coat the chicken breasts with the olive oil.